clickyquack/Bankers-algorithm/README.md

 ![Safe](/screenshots/safe.png)

+In other safe states, the program should give similar output but possibly a different safe sequence.

-If the input is edited to give a system of unsafe state, program usage and output should instead look like this:
+If an unsafe state is instead given, program usage and output should instead look like this:

 ![Unsafe](/screenshots/unsafe.png)